 - Training & Technical Assistance Centers (T/TAC)

-- Guidance Document: VAAP Participation Criteria and the Determination of Significant Cognitive Disabilities (PDF)
+- Guidance Document: VAAP Participation Criteria and the Determination of Significant Cognitive Disabilities-This is a Word document.

 - American Association of Intellectual and Developmental Disabilities – Resource on the definition of Intellectual Disability

 - Virginia Commonwealth University’s Partnership for People with Disabilities